 The brand observes and lists down the following strengths and weaknesses as internally affecting factors.

-- Existing products of the company have strong relations with customers which lead to the trust between the two.
+- Existing products of the company have strong relations with customers which leads to trust between the two.

 - Active internal linking has enormously increased the combined outcome of the efforts of the workers.